2010 Chile earthquake

-The 2010 Chile earthquake and tsunami (Terremoto del 27F) occurred off the coast of central Chile on Saturday, 27 February at 03:34 local time (06:34 UTC), having a magnitude of 8.8 on the moment magnitude scale, with intense shaking lasting for about three minutes.
+The 2010 Chile earthquake and tsunami (Terremoto del 27F) occurred off the coast of central Chile on 27 February 2010, at 03:34:12 local time (06:34:12 UTC).
+It had a magnitude of 8.8 on the moment magnitude scale, with intense shaking lasting for about three minutes.
 It was felt strongly in six Chilean regions (from Valparaíso in the north to Araucanía in the south) that together make up about 80 percent of the country's population.
 According to the United States Geological Survey (USGS) the cities experiencing the strongest shaking—VIII (Severe) on the Mercalli intensity scale (MM)—were Concepción, Arauco, and Coronel.
 According to Chile's Seismological Service, Concepción experienced the strongest shaking at MM IX (Violent).
 The earthquake was felt in the capital Santiago at MM VII (Very strong) or MM VIII.
 Tremors were felt in many Argentine cities, including Buenos Aires, Córdoba, Mendoza, and La Rioja.
 Tremors were felt as far north as the city of Ica in southern Peru (approx. 2400 km away).
+It is the largest earthquake to hit Chile since the 1960 Valdivia earthquake.
+A 2014 study contended that water pressure built up between the two plates had been the catalyst.

 The earthquake triggered a tsunami which devastated several coastal towns in south-central Chile and damaged the port at Talcahuano.
 Tsunami warnings were issued in 53 countries, and the wave caused minor damage in the San Diego area of California and in the Tōhoku region of Japan, where damage to the fisheries business was estimated at ¥6.26 billion (US$66.7 million).
 The earthquake also generated a blackout that affected 93 percent of the Chilean population and which went on for several days in some locations.
 President Michelle Bachelet declared a "state of catastrophe" and sent military troops to take control of the most affected areas.
 According to official sources, 525 people lost their lives, 25 people went missing and about 9% of the population in the affected regions lost their homes.

 On 10 March, Swiss Reinsurance Co. estimated that the Chilean quake would cost insurance companies between 4 and 7 billion dollars.
 The rival German-based Munich Re AG made the same estimate.
 The losses to the economy of Chile caused by the earthquake are estimated at US$15–30 billion.

-Location/Epicenter
+Location/epicenter

 According to the USGS, the epicenter of the earthquake was about 3 km off the coast of Pelluhue, a town in the Maule Region.
 This is about 6 km west of the village of Chovellén, 15 km southwest of the town of Pelluhue and at a point approximately 100 km away from the following four provincial capitals: Talca (to the north-east), Linares (to the east), Chillán (to the south-east) and Concepción (to the south).
 Chile's Seismological Service located the quake's epicenter at about 34 km off the coast of Ñuble Region in the Biobío Region.
 This is 60 km north of Concepción and 170 km south-west of Talca.